 - Indoor plants.
 We love bringing our pepper plants indoors and down-sizing pots.
 We even turned one of our summer pepper plants into a bonsai pepper plant to keep our green thumb happy!

-Tip: Careful not to bring pests into your house – use neem oil or soak entire plants in a soapy water solution for a few minutes.
+Tip: Careful not to bring pests into your house – use neem oil or soak entire plants in an insecticidal soap solution for a few minutes.

 To be honest, November is not an ideal month for planting anything outdoors.
 Of course, that doesn’t mean there aren’t options!